qutech/qopt/README.md

-# qsim: A Simulation and Quantum Optimal Control Package
+# qopt: A Simulation and Quantum Optimal Control Package

 ## Version
 This is the open alpha version.
 The name might be changed in the future.
 The